avivl/cloud-sre-agent/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide provides systematic approaches for troubleshooting the Gemini SRE Agent using the flow tracking system described in [LOGGING.md](LOGGING.md).
+This guide provides systematic approaches for troubleshooting the Cloud SRE Agent using the flow tracking system described in [LOGGING.md](LOGGING.md).

 ## Overview

-The Gemini SRE Agent uses structured logging with flow tracking to enable complete traceability from log ingestion through remediation.
+The Cloud SRE Agent uses structured logging with flow tracking to enable complete traceability from log ingestion through remediation.
 Every issue can be traced using:

 - **`flow_id`**: Tracks a single log entry through the entire pipeline
 - **`issue_id`**: Identifies a specific issue/incident across components